 The meeting is at Largo del Colonnato 5 (in front of the Galleria San Pietro Shop).
 Your tour guide will have a signboard reporting 'Tour in the City'.

-• Everyone entering the basilica must pass through the security check that can take 10/60 minutes, depending on the season.
+• All visitors entering the Basilica must pass through a security check, which may take 10 to 60 minutes, depending on the season.

 • Available audio guide languages: Italian, English, French, and Spanish.

-• It will be sufficient to show your reservation to your tour guide • If the Dome Guided tour is canceled due to adverse weather and the Basilica is closed for religious events, it can be rescheduled and partially refunded.
-However, you will receive a refund if you cannot change the date or if one or both services are canceled.
+If the Dome guided tour is canceled due to adverse weather conditions or if the Basilica is closed for religious events, the tour may be rescheduled and partially refunded.
+A full refund will be issued if rescheduling is not possible or if one or both services are canceled.

-The dome's terrace might not be accessible in bad weather conditions.
+• The Dome terrace may not be accessible in bad weather conditions.

-The tour will not operate on religious holidays, and visiting the basilica during these holidays and ceremonies is impossible.
+• The tour does not operate on religious holidays, and access to the Basilica during ceremonies and holidays is not permitted.

-• You must be on time at the meeting point.
-If you are delayed more than 10 minutes, the entire tour or part of it can be canceled.
+• Punctuality is essential.
+If you are more than 10 minutes late, the tour, or part of it, may be canceled.

 Rome, the capital of Italy, is a city of ancient ruins, artistic masterpieces, and vibrant culture.
 Known as the Eternal City, it is a living museum where every corner tells a story of its rich history spanning over 2,500 years.